 We decided to hack basic Ikea kitchen cabinets by turning them on their side and then topping the entire thing with faux marble.
 In an ideal world we would have liked real marble but as budget was a consideration, we’ll have to wait for that.
 In the meantime, the faux marble works well and looks far better than I had imagined.

 We went for an extra long look as besides being a TV stand, our Ikea cabinet hack has lots of room to put books, paintings, vases and other bits and pieces that you keep in a living room.
 And the cabinets themselves are so handy for storing all our clutter that seems to pile up everyday.
 We’ve got some storage boxes where we put all our mess and keep them out of sight.
+If you want to make this, you can grab the free tutorial below.

 I’m totally in to this idea of furniture that has more than one use.
 So the idea with this TV unit was for it to be a place to keep some nice stuff on top and store mess inside but also when we’ve got people over and need extra seating, we place a cushion or two on it and it doubles up as a bench for one or two people.